MicrosoftDocs/windows-iotcore-docs/windows-iotcore/windows-ce-app-container.md

 8. [Finalize and sign your retail FFU](https://docs.microsoft.com/windows-hardware/manufacture/iot/build-retail-image)

 There are detailed guides for each of these steps as part of the [Windows 10 IoT Core Manufacturing Guide](https://docs.microsoft.com/windows-hardware/manufacture/iot/create-a-basic-image).
-While some of these steps are like the process of using Platform Builder (PB) to create a device image it’s worth exploring some areas more deeply.
+While some of these steps are like the process of using Platform Builder (PB) to create a device image it is worth exploring some areas more deeply.

 The following sections refer to the steps above where additional information or changes exist.
 As not every step changes or some steps have multiple options the title will refer you back to where you are in the process.